arteriohq/coding-challenge/README.md

 ## Technical Specifications

 - Use React with TypeScript
-- For styling you can use Tailwind
+- For styling you can use Tailwind but using css files is also fine
-- Implement responsive design principles
-- Focus on code cleanliness and maintainability
-- Include proper error handling for user inputs
 - Ensure smooth performance with real-time updates

 ## Evaluation Criteria